Overcoming Imposter Syndrome

 Elizabeth is a Fellow of the Association for Project Management and a member of PMI.
 She holds degrees from the University of York and Roehampton University.

 She lives and works in the South of England where she has achieved moderate success at growing vegetables and crocheting items for other people to wear.

 This is a digital download.
 No products will be shipped.

 All the ebooks, templates, checklists and bundles are digital files.

 I'm unable to provide technical help, due to the variation between different IT systems.

-However, here are some instructions that may help you access the files if you are having trouble.
+Here are some instructions that may help you access the ebook and template files if you are having trouble.